6.1 Basic Shape Interface

 The two distances are reordered so that tNear holds the closer intersection and tFar the farther one.
 This gives a parametric range , which is used to compute the set intersection with the current range to compute a new range.
 If this new range is empty (i.e., ), then the code can immediately return failure.

-Bounds3 also provides a specialized IntersectP() method that takes the reciprocal of the ray’s direction as an additional parameter, so that the three reciprocals don’t need to be computed each time IntersectP() is called.
+Bounds3 also provides a specialized IntersectP() method that takes the reciprocal of the ray’s direction as an additional parameter, so that the three reciprocals do not need to be computed each time IntersectP() is called.

-This version also takes precomputed values that indicate whether each direction component is negative, which makes it possible to eliminate the comparisons of the computed tNear and tFar values in the original routine and just directly compute the respective near and far values.
-Because the comparisons that order these values from low to high in the original code are dependent on computed values, they can be inefficient for processors to execute, since the computation of their values must be completely finished before the comparison can be made.
+This version of the method also takes precomputed values that indicate whether each direction component is negative, which makes it possible to eliminate the comparisons of the computed tNear and tFar values in the original routine and to directly compute the respective near and far values.
+Because the comparisons that order these values from low to high in the original code are dependent on computed values, they can be inefficient for processors to execute, since the computation of their values must be finished before the comparison can be made.
+Because many ray–bounds intersection tests may be performed during rendering, this small optimization is worth using.

 This routine returns true if the ray segment is entirely inside the bounding box, even if the intersections are not within the ray’s range.